'Cowards die many times before their deaths; the valiant never taste of death but once.'—William Shakespeare

-'Indeed, time for us thespians detective is precious even more.
-I hope that once you find your killers that you are not truly disappointed, with what you have revealed Detective Crow'.
+'Indeed, time for us thespians inspector is precious even more.
+I hope that once you find your killers that you are not truly disappointed, with what you have revealed Inspector Cauvain'.

 I left the theatre, but I ordered Harrison to keep vigilance of Mr Craddock.
 I poignantly instructed him, to follow him wherever he went.
 I could not detain him based on circumstantial evidence, or keep him from not departing London.
 Time was ticking like a clock in the hall.
-I had to think perspicaciously, so that I could thereafter investigate this man more, while he was still in the city.
-I had discovered he was staying in a hotel called The Savoy.
+I had to think perspicaciously, so that I could thereafter investigate this man more, whilst he was still in the city.
+I had discovered he was staying in The Savoy.

 The information I was told was that he had been registered, by the name of Dylan Craddock, and what was more crucial was that he had been in the city, during the murders.
 This was such relevant information, putting him in London.

-I felt a subtle but yet, a very luculent perception then, about this surreal encounter.
+I felt a subtle, but luculent perception then, about this surreal encounter.
 The case was evolving and details of the case also.
-Nevertheless, it was paramount that we captured the killers sooner than later.
+Nevertheless, it was paramount that we captured the killer or killers sooner than later.

 I returned to the crime scene in Hyde Park, but before I did, I went to speak to a certain Madam Dillingham, about the issue of the preternatural Cult of Death and the skulls.
 I had brought one of the skulls retrieved.
 Harrison had informed me, about the possible nexus of this anonymous cult.
 Several newspapers were starting to imply this unknown and delitescent cult as well as the masons, as possibly linked to the murders.